Real-time application monitoring

 Use this information to identify the application instances that are idle beyond a specific time period and log off or disconnect them as appropriate.
 To do this, select Filters > Application Instances and select a pre-saved filter or choose All Application Instances and create your own filter.

 An example of a filter would be as follows.
 As Filter by criteria, choose Published Name (of the application) and Idle Time.
 Then, set Idle Time to greater than or equal to a specific time limit and save the filter for reuse.
-From the filtered list, select the application instances you want to end.
-From the Session Control drop-down, choose Logoff or Disconnect.
+From the filtered list, select the application instances.
+Select option to send messages or from the Session Control drop-down, choose Logoff or Disconnect to end the instances.

 Note: Logging off or disconnecting an application instance logs off or disconnects the current session, thereby ending all application instances that belong to the same session.